BoC holds rates, casts cautious eye on economy, Trump policies

 Many economists expect fourth-quarter growth figures – due out Thursday – will show the economy grew at an annual rate of more than 2 per cent, or well above the Bank of Canada’s forecast of 1.5 per cent.

 But the bank pointed to a number of offsetting factors.
-The statement said January’s 2.1 per cent jump in the consumer price index is likely only temporary, driven higher by new carbon pricing measures in Ontario and Alberta.
+The statement said January’s 2.1-per-cent jump in the consumer price index is likely only temporary, driven higher by new carbon pricing measures in Ontario and Alberta.
 The statement also pointed out that exports are still facing “competitive challenges” and that the job market is struggling with slow growth in wages and hours worked.

 The result is “persistent economic slack in Canada, in contrast to the United States,” according to the bank.

-Highlighting the gap in Canadian and U.S. growth prospects is seen by many analysts as the bank’s way of discouraging a run-up in the Canadian dollar, now at roughly 75 cents (U.S.).
+Highlighting the gap in Canadian and U.S. growth prospects is seen by many analysts as the bank’s way of discouraging a runup in the Canadian dollar, now at roughly 75 cents (U.S.).
 A lower dollar makes Canadian exports more competitive.

 The Bank of Canada’s next rate-setting date is April 12.
 The bank will also issue its next quarterly forecasts at that time.Report Typo/Error